Sion Build Guide by totalimmortal

 Play passively until you have around 70 cs.
 This way you can't put yourself in a risky position before having a manly shield to protect you.

-Thanks to Totallynotn00b for pointing out serious errors in the build that I would have continually overlooked if not for him.
+Totallynotn00b for pointing out serious errors in the guide that I would have continually overlooked if not for his input.

 4/23/13 - Minor changes, added some items to the items list.